CheckPointSW/CloudGuardIaaS/terraform/aws/modules/autoscale/README.md

-# CheckPoint Autoscale Terraform module for AWS
+# Check Point Autoscale Terraform module for AWS

 Terrafrom module which deploys an Auto Scaling Group of Check Point Security Gateways into an existing VPC on AWS.